sujit49/Brain-Tumor-ml-model/README.md

-Brain Tumor Segmentation Using 3D U-Net
+🧠 Brain Tumor Segmentation Using 3D U-Net

-This project implements a complete deep learning pipeline for brain tumor segmentation using 3D MRI scans from the BraTS dataset.
-The goal is to automatically segment tumor regions from volumetric medical images using a 3D U-Net architecture.
-Due to hardware limitations, the project was developed using reduced input sizes and fewer samples, but the pipeline is scalable for higher-end systems.
+This project implements an end-to-end deep learning pipeline for automated brain tumor segmentation from MRI scans using a 3D U-Net architecture.
+It focuses on scalable, hardware-efficient processing while providing accurate tumor localization.

-🔍 Overview
+📌 Project Overview

-Brain tumor segmentation is a critical task in medical imaging and clinical diagnosis.
-Manual annotation of 3D MRI data is slow and requires specialist expertise.
-This project provides:
+Brain tumor segmentation is a crucial task in medical imaging, enabling faster and more accurate diagnosis.
+Manual annotation is time-consuming and requires expert knowledge.

+This project develops a pipeline capable of:

-A preprocessing pipeline for 3D MRI volumes
+Loading and preprocessing 3D MRI volumes

+Normalizing and resizing the data

-A 3D U-Net model for voxel-level segmentation
+Training a 3D U-Net for voxel-wise tumor segmentation

-Training and validation loops with data generators

-Evaluation using Dice coefficient
+Evaluating predictions using the Dice coefficient metric

-Visualization of input slices, masks, and predictions across multiple slices

-The project serves as a baseline framework that can be expanded, improved, and fully trained on powerful GPU hardware.

-📂 Dataset: BraTS
+Visualizing input, ground truth, and model predictions

+The project has been scaled down to fit mid-range hardware, but the architecture is ready to be scaled for larger datasets and better GPUs.

+🗂 Dataset

-This project uses the BraTS dataset, which includes multimodal MRI scans:
+The project uses the BraTS 2020 Dataset, which includes multimodal MRI scans:

 FLAIR